Guest blogging is one of the most popular, and successful, SEO tools available to the enterprising webmaster.

 Devalued Sites - Take Care Where You Blog

-Guest blogging on these sites can, and will, adversely effect your online reputation.
+Guest blogging on these sites can, and will, adversely affect your online reputation.
 Think of it as guilt by association.

 When choosing sites to submit guest blogs, avoid those with a spammy link profile.

 Concentrate on sites with a history of publishing high-quality, relevant, material.

 Limit any outgoing links in your post to other high-quality sites that offer information that will be relevant to your targeted readership.

 An easy metric to gauge a site's quality is Domain Authority.
 Run the site through our SEO Auditor and look for a DA of 30 or higher.

 Quality content gets noticed, but it doesn't always produce links.
 This is often a worry for guest bloggers, but it shouldn't be.

 An abundance of backlinks looks unnatural to Google's algorithms, and it is important to build a healthy ratio of citations to back-links.